Adambean/gitlab-ce-ldap-sync/README.md

 * [PHP's LDAP functions](http://php.net/manual/en/book.ldap.php): Usually installed with PHP as standard, but the LDAP module/functions may not be enabled by default.
 * [Composer](https://getcomposer.org/): Available to most Linux distributions via `apt-get` or `yum`/`dnf`, or manually download it as `composer.phar` alongside this tool.
 * LDAP instance: Used for GitLab's authentication.
 It can (likely) be Microsoft Active Directory, OpenLDAP, 389-DS (including FreeIPA), and any other LDAP system, though **most of my testing is with 389-DS (without FreeIPA)**.
-* [GitLab community edition](https://about.gitlab.com/install/?version=ce) or [GitLab community edition](https://about.gitlab.com/install/?version=ee) self-hosted: This must be configured to authenticate against an LDAP instance already.
+* [GitLab community edition](https://about.gitlab.com/install/?version=ce) or [GitLab enterprise edition](https://about.gitlab.com/install/?version=ee) self-hosted: This must be configured to authenticate against an LDAP instance already.

 ## Installing